What 7 AI tools cite for real business categories.

 The Microsoft Copilot first-mover opening.

 46-practice cohort.
-Microsoft Copilot cites zero practice websites across 801 mentions; every practice in the cohort shares this gap.
+Microsoft Copilot cites zero practice websites across 801 mentions.
+Every practice in the cohort shares this gap.
 Three of the top five recurring non-practice sources are insurance carriers (HMSA, Delta Dental, HMSA Dental), a measurable AEO surface most practices likely treat as administrative paperwork.

 The top 5 own two-thirds.
 The opening sits outside.

 33-firm cohort.
-Top 5 firms account for 66% of all firm-owned mentions; the dominant firm alone gets 538 mentions, roughly three times the next firm.
+Top 5 firms account for 66% of all firm-owned mentions.
+The dominant firm alone gets 538 mentions, roughly three times the next firm.
 For firms outside the top 5, the closable competitive ground sits in two specific places: Microsoft Copilot (cohort-wide 0% firm-owned) and the long tail of buyer-specific questions where AI defaults to legal directories.

 The lead-gen middlemen sitting between buyers and the firms.